 Victorinox Swiss Army Men’s I.N.O.X.
 Carbon Watch

 Victorinox is known for its watches and Swiss army knives, and the INOX is one of its most popular lines: “A watch embodying the history of a pioneering brand that creates objects characterized by ultimate functionality and uncompromising quality.”
 This carbon version is a special edition of the I.N.O.X. designed to withstand temperatures of up to 1,360 °C and represents the brand’s long history of making watches, especially for firefighters and first responders.

 The stainless steel version of this same watch made also made our list of Best Swiss Watches under 500.

 If you decide to go for the steel bracelet, you’re also in for a treat.
-According to Victorinox tests, up to 500,000 vibration cycles won’t damage it, which is 10 times more than a standard bracelet can handle.
+According to Victorinox tests, up to 500,000 vibration cycles won’t damage it, which is ten times more than a standard bracelet can handle.
 You can read more about it here.

 Seiko Men’s SSC021 Solar Diver Chronograph Watch

-The Seiko Solar Chronograph Diver watch is one of the brand’s most popular diver and outdoor watches.
-Considered by many reviews as one of the best and most affordable chronographs, this watch delivers in quality and design.
+Considered by many reviews as one of the best and most affordable chronographs, this watch delivers quality and design.

 This is a 44mm stainless steel watch, which has water-resistant to 200m, has a rubber band with buckle closure and luminous hands and markers.
 There are chronograph subdials and a date display at 5 o’clock.
 Because of its large size, it allows divers to see the display easily.